domkowald/FairRecSys/README.md

 For executing the script, simply download the dataset from https://zenodo.org/record/3475975#.XZ7i1mbgpPY and copy the files into the "data" folder.
 All other instructions are given in the notebook itself.

 ## MMRS_fairness.ipynb
 This i-python notebook enables to evalute the fairness in multimedia recommender systems (MMRS).
-This work was accepted at ECIR'2021 and is available via https://arxiv.org/pdf/2203.00376.pdf.
+This work was accepted at ECIR'2022 and is available via https://arxiv.org/pdf/2203.00376.pdf.

 Datasets are available at: https://zenodo.org/record/6123879#.Yg-FRpYxmUk For executing the script, please copy the files into the "data" folder and follow the instructions in the notebook itself.

 ## RecSys_inconsistency.ipynb
-TODO
+This I-python notebook enables to analyze inconsistency in recommender systems by evaluating accuracy, miscalibration and popularity lift.
+This work was accepted at ECIR'2023 and a pre-print will be available soon.

+For executing it, please download the datasets from https://doi.org/10.5281/zenodo.7428435 and copy the "lfm", "ml" and "anime" folders directly in the root folder of the notebook.

 ### Requirements
 * Python 3